dltuananh123/Resort-Quote-Generator/MAINTENANCE.md

 2. Make changes following the existing patterns and styles
 3. Test the changes in development mode (`npm run dev`)
 4. Ensure responsive design works on mobile devices
+5. Add translations for any new text in all language files

 ### Updating the Logo/Favicon